Plumbing contractors in

 Licensing Requirements

-PA requires Master Plumber License through state Department of Labor & Industry.
-Must complete 4-year apprenticeship or equivalent experience, pass written exam covering codes and regulations.
+PA requires Master Plumber license through state registration.
+Must complete 4-year apprenticeship or equivalent experience, pass state exam, and renew annually.
 Journeyman license available after apprenticeship completion.
-Continuing education required for renewal every 2 years.
+No continuing education required but must maintain liability insurance.

 Permit Requirements